 Comfortable: 8 –This vehicle is ideal comfort is set up correctly.
 I have known some female private investigators to use this type of van and have used camping toilets with ease in the vehicle.

-Longevity: 9 – Forums relating to the longevity indicate as long as the vehicle is taken care of it will last at the excess of 250,000 miles.
-Many owners state this vehicle in particular was made to last.
+Longevity: 9 – Forums relating to the longevity indicate as long as the vehicle is taken care of it will last an the excess of 250,000 miles.
+Many owners state this vehicle, in particular, was made to last.

 Ford Escape (Mid Size SUV’s)

-Summary: Vehicles like the Hyunda Santa Fe, Ford Explorer, Toyota Highlander and Honda Pilot would fall into the general categories of this vehicle.
+Summary: Vehicles like the Hyundai Santa Fe, Ford Explorer, Toyota Highlander and Honda Pilot would fall into the general categories of this vehicle.
 Obliviously gas mileage will vary on these vehicles.
-Mid size SUV’s provide many of the ideal characteristics of a good surveillance vehicle.
+Midsize SUV’s provide many of the ideal characteristics of a good surveillance vehicle.